In 2012 Adults in Motion was the subject of an Open Door documentary made by Morningside Productions and shown on TV3. Click on links above, to view.

 OUTCOMES

-Regular attendance at AIM also benefits families by helping to relieve the stress associated with care-giving.
+Regular attendance at AIM also gives some families respite from full-time care-giving.

-We focus on raising awareness about disability issues in the wider community, and we help to promote a more inclusive, accepting society.
+AIM also looks at ways to raise awareness about disability issues in the wider community, and helps to promote a more inclusive, accepting society.

 NEWSLETTER